Barry Pang: Business career

 In the late 90s, Pang and wife Anne began an art consultancy firm dealing in Australian fine art called Artpreciation.
 It dealt primarily with Australian paintings and focused on growing a burgeoning Australian art market.
 Upon retirement from the art market, The Barry & Anne Pang Collection was auctioned off in 2015.

 From 2016 Barry has been a director at Lateral Pharma an Australian biotechnology company undergoing clinical trials into the application of AOD-9604 (Lipotropin) for medical pain treatment.
 AOD-9604 was a compound used in the Essendon Football Club supplements saga.

 In 2018 Pang was a director at Lanka Graphite, an Australian-based graphite exploration company.

 Pang is a noted Australian businessman working towards improving Chinese - Australian relations and positive integration for Chinese Australian immigrants.
 He advocates for migrants to get involved in local pastimes such as Australian football or Horse-racing as way to positively participate in Australian society and improve integration.

+In 2025, the Australian government’s National Foundation for Australia–China Relations produced a short feature on the Pang family, interviewing Barry, Anne, Chris and John Pang.
+The video highlights the family’s role in reshaping Australian perceptions of the Chinese community and draws parallels with William Arquette, the first Chinese Australian barrister.